D3vYuan/looker-custom-viz-frontend/README.md

 - Showcase the drilldown of visualization for `Looker`, in this case study we are drilling down from *Country* to *City*

-`NOTE:` This repository is the front, while the other [repository][ref-looker-custom-viz-backend] is the backend.
+`NOTE:` This repository is the frontend, while the other [repository][ref-looker-custom-viz-backend] is the backend.

 <p align="right">(<a href="#top">back to top</a>)</p>